isados/markdown-resume/other_resume.md

 [**Breast Cancer Screening using Keras**](https://github.com/isados/breast-cancer-screening) (Jan 2018 - Jun 2018)

 - Associated with Acharya Institutes
-- Final year team project on distinguishing forms of breast cancer using a Keras, a deep learning framework.
+- Final year team project on distinguishing forms of breast cancer using Keras; a deep learning framework.
 - Compiled a report on the study, and worked on it while interning at a Data Science startup.
 - *Contributors: Sumanth Krishna, Srujana*